 practices, and SEL through professional learning, and work collaboratively with staff, students,

 and families to strengthen partnerships and plan for implementation.

 Schools are responsible for developing a mechanism to collect and report daily teacher/student engagement or attendance, regardless of instructional setting.

 CMMS will actively monitor staff and student absenteeism and track the reasons for their absences to identify any trends that would suggest spread of illness such as COVID-19.
-A communication system will be created for staff and families for reporting of symptoms, and for families to notify the school of known or presumed cases consistent with applicable privacy and confidentiality laws and CMMS will assign each stable group teacher as the daily point of contact for attendance purposes.

 An allegation of educational neglect may be warranted when a custodial parent or guardian fails to ensure a child’s prompt and regular attendance in school or keeps the child out of school for impermissible reasons resulting in an adverse effect on the child’s educational progress, or imminent danger of such an adverse effect.
 Educational neglect should not be considered where the parent/guardian has kept their child home because they believe it is unsafe for their child to attend school in person during the pandemic, and the child is participating in remote learning opportunities.